JBinder1/IT226AlarmClock/README.md

 ## To-Do

-Jarred
-* Make AlarmSetup and StopwatchSetup create new Alarms
-* Add documentation and descriptive comments to the Swing .java files
-* Add button to AlarmClockFrame to load XML files
-* Complete AlarmEnd

 Anyone
+* Make sure new Alarms are being saved in XML files.
+* Add function to (automatically?) load alarms from an XML file.